-Because I'm always creating new project and experiments I've a dedicated raspberry pi model b for development purposes.
-Until now that raspberry had support to:
+Because I'm always creating new projects and experiments, I've a dedicated raspberry pi model b for development purposes.
+Until now, that raspberry had support to:

-Some of the most important installation steps are described bellow:
+Some of the most important installation steps are described below:

 I installed jenkins using:

 Then I updated the jenkins.war to the latest stable version.